LucasKook/dare/README.md

 cross validation is performed.
 If the single anchor variable is numeric, it is cut into intervals with boundaries given by quantiles.
 For multivariable anchors, the vector of `folds` has to be provided per observation.
-The code below shows how cross-validation can be used in our example above.
-The output of `cv()` contains a matrix `logLiki` of log-likelihood contributions for each fold and the test data.
+The code below shows how cross-validation can be used in our example above:
 ```r
 cvd <- cv(m, epochs = 1e4, xi = 100)
 -sum(cvd$logLiki[, "test"])
 ### [1] -2865.85
 ```
+The output of `cv()` contains a matrix `logLiki` of log-likelihood contributions for each fold and the test data.

 The code for reproducing this example (together with two plots visualizing out-of-sample log-likelihood contributions and score residuals for the two